ianaraujo/twitter-scraping-automation/README.md

 This optional: start a sometype of task scheduler to automate the process of running the R script every 3 days or every week

-# How to maintain this script running and collecting information?
+# How to maintain this script running and collecting information 24/7?